Icebergs & Auroras: East Greenland & Svalbard - 14 Days - $11,579

 Day 6: Blomster Bugt

-In the morning we enter Segelsällskapets Fjord with the beautiful Berzelius Mountains on the north side.
-We will land on the south side of the fjord in an astounding place where the ancient sedimentary geology is literally at your feet.
+In the morning, you’ll enter Segelsällskapets Fjord with the beautifully streaked Berzelius Mountains on the north side.
+You’ll land on the southern part of this stretch of water in an astounding place where ancient sedimentary geology lies literally at your feet.

-A hike will take us near a small lake with good chances to see muskoxen, arctic hare and ptarmigan.
-In the afternoon the ship will venture into Alpe Fjord, which is as spectacular as the name implies.
-We may embark on a long zodiac cruise around the Gully Glacier which once blocked the access to the interior of the fjord and venture deep inside to the very end.
+A trek takes you near a small lake with good chances to see musk oxen, arctic hare and ptarmigans.
+In the afternoon, the ship will venture into Alpe Fjord, which is as spectacular as the name implies.
+You may embark on a long zodiac cruise around Gully Glacier, which once blocked the access to the interior of the fjord, and venture deep inside to the very end.
 Adventure at its finest!

 Day 8: Antarcticahavn

-The first half of the day you spend in Antarcticahavn, an extensive valley where you can spot groups of musk oxen.
-At this time of year, the sparse vegetation is dressed in the fiery colors of autumn.
+In the first half of the day, you'll explore Antarcticahavn, a vast valley where groups of musk oxen roam.
+At this time of year, the sparse vegetation is painted in the fiery hues of autumn, adding a vibrant touch to the rugged landscape.

 Day 9: Scoresby Sund

-Today you reach Scoresbysund, sailing along the glaciated Volquart Boons Kyst.
-You may also enjoy a Zodiac cruise along one of the glacier fronts, along with a visit to the basalt columns and ice formations of Vikingebugt.
-In the afternoon the plan is to visit Danmark Island.
+Today you’ll reach the largest fjord on the planet, cruising along the glaciated Volquart Boons Kyst.
+You might also take part in a zodiac cruise along one of the glacier fronts, as well as visit the basalt columns and ice formations of Vikingebugt.

-In the morning you encounter colossal icebergs, some over 100 meters (328 feet) high and more than a kilometer (.62 mile) long.
-Most of them are grounded, as the fjord is only about 400 meters (1,312 feet) deep.
-You then land near Sydkap, with fine views of Hall Bredning and a good shot of seeing Arctic hares.
+In the morning, you'll encounter massive icebergs, some towering over 100 meters (328 feet) high and stretching more than a kilometer (0.62 miles) long.
+Most of these giants are grounded, as the fjord is only about 400 meters (1,312 feet) deep.
+Afterward, you'll land near Sydkap, where you'll enjoy stunning views of Hall Bredning and have a good chance of spotting Arctic hares.

 Day 12: Ittoqqortoormiit